withcenter/fireflow/etc/readme/flutterflow/en/chat.md

 - `protocolTargetUserDocumentReference` is the target user document reference who is being affected by the protocol.
 For instance, User A invites user B. then, the protocol is set to `invite`.
 And A's ref goes into userDocumentReference and B's ref goes into protocolTargetUserDocumentReference.
 - `sentAt` is the time that the message was sent.

+- When there is a url in the text, the fireflow will save the url preview information at `previewUrl`, `previewTitle`, `previewImageUrl`.
+If there is no value, then the field will not be set.

 ## Logic of chat